syncfusion-content/windowsforms-docs/WindowsForms/Gauge/Radial-Gauge.md

 </table>

-The following code sample illustrates how to add ranges to the radial gauge:
+The following code sample illustrates how to add ranges to the RadialGauge:

 {% tabs %}